hymkor/expect/readme.md

 Connection to example.com closed.
 ```

-The script embeded in the batchfile:
+The script embedded in the batchfile:

 ```sample.cmd
 @expect.exe "%~f0"